wp-plugins/aviary-image-editor-add-on-for-gravity-forms/readme.txt

 == Changelog ==

+= 2.2 =
+* Updated for compatiblity with the new "Adobe Creative SDK" editor.
+* Fixed the instagram container.
+* Removed some files that aren't needed any longer.
 = 2.1 =
 * Facebook & Instagram Album buttons do not render unless their api keys are added.
 * Updated to Aviary API V3